RomanZhu/FixedPoint-Sharp/README.md

 - 48.16 precision
 - 2D and 3D vector types
 - 1D, 2D, 3D math
-- Random generator for fp, int and bool (Vector types will be added a bit later)
+- Random generator for fp, int, bool, and vector types
 - A huge pile of tests